RETURNING TO OUR SPACE

 All audience members attending performances inside the Harris Theater this fall will be required to show proof of vaccination or a recent negative COVID-19 test prior to entering the facility.

 As an alternative to proof of vaccination, you may gain entry by presenting a negative COVID-19 test.
-The Theater will accept a negative PCR test result taken within 72 hours of the event or a negative antigen (rapid) test result taken within 6 hours of the event.
+The Theater will accept a negative PCR test result taken within 72 hours of the event or a negative antigen (rapid) test result taken within six hours of the event.

 The most efficient way to provide proof of vaccination or a negative test result is using the My Bindle app.
 My Bindle is a digital wallet, available to download and use free of charge, where you may upload a photo and your vaccination card or test result.
 You may also present a paper copy of your card or test result along with a photo ID.
 Please make sure you set up your Harris Theater Entry Pass.
 Learn more about setting up My Bindle App and Harris Theater Entry Pass here.

-WHEN WILL THESE MEASURES BE IN PLACE?
+HOW LONG WILL THESE MEASURES BE IN PLACE?

 In March of this year, the Harris Theater achieved GBAC STAR Facility Accreditation, as verified by the Global Biorisk Advisory Council, a division of ISSA, the Worldwide Cleaning Industry Association.
 This accreditation is reserved for facilities that demonstrate the superior ability to prepare for, respond to, and recover from biorisk and infectious disease situations.